ArguGPT: evaluating, understanding and identifying argumentative essays generated by GPT models: Related work

 \subsection{AIGC in the education domain}

 Large language models, especially OpenAI's GPT-3 and ChatGPT, have displayed impressive performance in academic and professional exams. \citet{Choi2023law-exam} used ChatGPT to produce answers on Law School's exams consisting of 95 multiple choice questions and 12 essay questions.
 The results show that ChatGPT achieved a low but passing grade in all those exams. \citet{zhang2022ml-exam} evaluated the answers generated by large language models, including Meta's OPT, OpenAI's GPT-3, ChatGPT, and Codex, on questions from final exams of undergraduate-level Machine Learning courses.
-The results show that large language models achieved passing grades on all selected final exams except one, and scored as high as a B+ grade.
+The results show that large language models achieved passing grades on all selected final exams except one and scored as high as a B+ grade.
 They also used those models to generate new questions for Machine Learning courses and compared the quality, appropriateness, and difficulty of those questions with human-written questions via an online survey.
-The results suggest that AI-generated questions, though slightly easier than human-written questions, were comparable to human-written questions regarding the quality and appropriateness. \citet{Kung2023-med-exam} analyzed ChatGPT's performance on the United States Medical Licensing Exam (USMLE), a set of three standardized tests that assess expert-level knowledge and are required for medical licensure in the US.
-The findings indicate that ChatGPT performed at or near the passing threshold of 60\%, and was able to provide comprehensible reasoning and valid clinical insights.
+The results suggest that AI-generated questions, though slightly easier than human-written questions, were comparable to human-written questions regarding quality and appropriateness. \citet{Kung2023-med-exam} analyzed ChatGPT's performance on the United States Medical Licensing Exam (USMLE), a set of three standardized tests that assess expert-level knowledge and are required for medical licensure in the US.
+The findings indicate that ChatGPT performed at or near the passing threshold of 60\% and was able to provide comprehensible reasoning and valid clinical insights.

 Additionally, the latest GPT-4 model has shown remarkable progress, further surpassing the previous GPT models.
-Its performance is comparable to that of humans on most professional and academic tests, and it even achieved a top 10\% score on a simulated bar exam \citep{openai2023gpt4}.
+Its performance is comparable to that of humans on most professional and academic tests, and it even achieved a top 10\% score on a simulated bar exam~\citep{openai2023gpt4}.
 One exception to GPT models' stellar performances across various subjects in exams is their ability to solve mathematical problems. \citet{frieder2023math-exam} evaluated ChatGPT's performance on a data set consisting of mathematical exercises, problems, and proofs.
 The results show that ChatGPT failed to deliver high-quality proofs or calculations consistently, especially for those in advanced mathematics.